jlweb58/angular-jogging/README.md

 - (DONE) Transfer bar charts to Plotly
 - (DONE) Calendar view could use some optical improvements
 - (DONE) Show/manage retired shoes
+- Lots of cleanup in the run/map view component
 - Get some more unit tests
 - Implement a chart showing average pulse rate over time
 - Investigate the possibility of importing gpx tracks from Strava